AbdullahAlShaad/notes/kubernetes/kubernetes.md

 ### Kubernetes Objects

 **Namespace** provides a degree of isolation withing the cluster.
-Namespace-based scoping is applicable only for namespaced objects(i.e. Deployments, Services, etc) and not for cluster -wide objects(e.g. StorageClass, Nodes, PersistentVolumes, etc).Each Kubernetes resources can only be in one namespace.
+Namespace-based scoping is applicable only for namespaced objects(i.e. Deployments, Services, etc.) and not for cluster -wide objects(e.g. StorageClass, Nodes, PersistentVolumes, etc.).Each Kubernetes resources can only be in one namespace.

 **Label:** Labels are key-value pairs that are attached to objects such as pods.
 Labels are intended to be used